Thelma Barlow: Career

+In 2024, Barlow came out of retirement and returned to acting in a short film Sleepless In Settle.
+Directed by Judy Flynn and filmed in the town of Rye, East Sussex, Barlow played Barbara, a woman who is trying to find a wife for her son.

 Personal life

-She married Graham Barlow in 1956.
-The marriage produced two children.
+She married Graham Barlow in 1956; their marriage produced two sons.
 The couple divorced in 1983.
-Barlow maintained her married name since all of her television and film credits, until her divorce, had been as Thelma Barlow.
+Barlow maintained her married name since all of her television and film credits, until her divorce and after, have been as Thelma Barlow.
+In 2003, Barlow moved to the Isle of Purbeck.

 Filmography

 Honours

 Barlow was awarded the Honorary degree of Doctor of Letters (D.Litt) from Teesside University on 21 November 2008.